utopia-php/orchestration/README.md

     <br>

 - ### Running a container
-    This method creates and runs a new container, On success it will return a string containing the container ID.
-On failure it will throw an exception.
+    This method creates and runs a new container.
+On success, it will return a string containing the container ID.
+On failure, it will throw an exception.

     ```php
     $orchestration->run(